b-tank1/gta_restaurant_motorino/README.md

 ## Project Description:
 - Examine average real-estate leasing prices
 - Compare neighborhood income, population density, ethnicity & crime rates
-- Check for ratings of other restaurants in every area & search for areas of less competition in same category
+- Check for other restaurants in every area & search for areas of less competition in same category
 - Project future restaurant sales (using historical sales data for restaurant in similar category)
 -